Al4ise/Azule/README.md

 * Easy to use:
   - Provides an interactive solution to importing only the dylib files you need
-  - Includes commands( `azule` and `update-azule`) that can be invoked just by typing them into a terminal
+  - Includes the commands `azule` and `update-azule` which can be invoked from any terminal window.
-* Doesn't require Theos

 ### To-do
 * Colored Terminal Output